 Under each criterion are bulleted examples of evidence that may be used to demonstrate exceptional achievements and significant impact.
 The abbreviated curriculum vitae and nomination narrative should provide the selection committee a clear understanding of the breadth and significance of the nominee’s accomplishments.

 Criterion 1: Excellence and Leadership in Teaching and Advising

 Criterion 2: Excellence in Research, Scholarship or Creative Activity

 Criterion 3: Excellence in Outreach, Engagement and Service

-To submit a complete nomination packet, assemble the nomination materials in the following order as one PDF file.
+To submit a complete nomination packet, assemble the nomination materials in the following order:

-The dean should submit the nomination PDF via the box folder assigned to their specific college no later than Tuesday, January 8, 2019 (box folders will be assigned shortly).
+The dean should submit the nomination PDF via the box folder assigned to their specific college no later than Friday, November 22, 2019.
 Please direct questions to Sara Daly at Sara.Daly@oregonstate.edu.